 To accurately predict churn, creating a predictive model is crucial.
 This involves integrating product data (like user stickiness and feature adoption) with experiential data (like Net Promoter Scores and user feedback).
 By analyzing these combined datasets, the model can assess the likelihood of churn for each customer, allowing businesses to act preemptively.

 Product experience platforms like Pendo make understanding your customer health dramatically easier.
+For a proactive approach, explore Pendo Predict, an AI-powered churn prediction tool that identifies at-risk users before they churn.
 Usage data, feedback, session replays, and more help you understand and segment users to pinpoint at-risk customers and craft personalized retention strategies.

 With your product’s insights, companies can foresee potential churn and implement timely, targeted measures to improve customer loyalty and retention.